autc04/Retro68/gcc/gcc/config/mips/mips.md

   "cache\t0x14,0(%$)"
   [(set_attr "can_delay" "no")])

-;; Block moves, see mips.c for more details.
+;; Block moves, see mips.cc for more details.
 ;; Argument 0 is the destination
 ;; Argument 1 is the source
 ;; Argument 2 is the length
 ;; Argument 3 is the alignment

-(define_expand "movmemsi"
+(define_expand "cpymemsi"
   [(parallel [(set (match_operand:BLK 0 "general_operand")
 		   (match_operand:BLK 1 "general_operand"))
 	      (use (match_operand:SI 2 ""))